 There are particular practical, emotional and financial challenges when navigating a metropolitan based treatment path and travelling long distances from home to access the right treatment.
 Cancer Council WA offers a number of support services that may be helpful to you.
-There may also be some government assistance with some of your practical and financial needs.
+There may also be government assistance with some of your practical and financial needs.

 - What assistance can I get with information and decision-making about my cancer treatment?